ekalinin/sitemap.js/README.md

   sm.toGzip ((xmlGzippedBuffer) => console.log(xmlGzippedBuffer));
   sm.toGzip();
   ```
-  like toString, it builds the xmlDocument, then it runs gzip on the resulting string and returns it as a Buffer via callback or direct invokation
+  like toString, it builds the xmlDocument, then it runs gzip on the resulting string and returns it as a Buffer via callback or direct invocation

 __clearCache__
   ```
   sm.clearCache()
   ```
-  cache will be emptied and will be bipassed until set again
+  cache will be emptied and will be bypassed until set again

 __isCacheValid__
   ```